I had always been intrigued by what it was like growing up for Ea for her to be so intrepid and adventurous.

 It’s sort of like your parents – my parents wanted for me to enjoy life to find something to do that I would enjoy that I’d be happy doing.
 So there was never any pressure of like, you should take this, you should do that.

-My dad was a little bit was just sort of like, just get a good job, you know?
+My dad was a little bit like, just get a good job, you know?
 But he didn’t mean like, you have to be a banker or a lawyer or something.
-He just like something that will be fulfilling – that was important to him.
+He just, like something that will be fulfilling – that was important to him.

-And my mom was just like, “As long as you’re happy, I’m fine whenever you want to do.”
+And my mom was just like, “As long as you’re happy, I’m fine whatever you want to do.”